TeriakiSauce/Scrabble/README.md

 ![](UML.jpg)

 ### Known issues
-- The word bank allows words which are not valid
+- The score and turn are not shown to the users.
-- The word solving algorithm is imperfect, and can allow for the user to make illegal moves
+- Ugly

 ### Roadmap Ahead
-- Ensuring all tests pass
+- Displaying the score and turn for players to see
 - Added serialization/derialization
 - Adding player AI
 - Visual improvements